 When to use it: best company valuation method for existing businesses with 2-3 years of financial history available when the near term (2-5 years) economic outlook for the business looks steady

-The purpose of the income approach to business valuation is to calculate future cash flows then calculate the present value of those future cash flows by using a discount rate.
+The purpose of the Income, also known as earnings or profits, is money that a person or a business receives in return for working, providing a product or… approach to business valuation is to calculate future cash flows then calculate the present value of those future cash flows by using a discount rate.
 The glossary published on Business Valuation Resources defines discounted The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets. as “a method within the income approach whereby the present value of future expected net cash flows is calculated using a discount rate.”
 The goal of this busines valuation approach is to enable a business buyer to make an informed investment decision and better understand what the projected income is worth at present time.

 The key concept to keep in mind here is the time value of money, which, in essence, is the notion that money you have now is worth more than the identical sum in the future due to its potential earning capacity.
 The future projected cash flows are “discounted” to account for the time value of money, the required rate of return, and the amount of risk involved for the given investment.